petercherm/waracle-test/README.md

 - some action creators and saga helper functions could be wrapped in more generic functions to reduce the code repetition
 - some types could possibly be unified and made more generic
 - more consideration towards the SEO and accessibility
+- proper error handling for the favourites and votes

 ## Things to be aware of